 Bad breath (halitosis) is a build-up of odor-causing bacteria in a dog’s mouth and is very common.
 Unlike us dogs do not brush their teeth twice every day, nor do they floss.

-It is always a good idea to pay attention to your dog’s breath, as bad breath can be an indication of a health problem in the mouth or digestive issue.
+It is always a good idea to pay attention to your dog’s breath, as bad breath can be an indication of a health problem in the mouth or digestive system.

-What You Need to About Bad Breath in Dogs
+What You Need to Know About Bad Breath in Dogs

-There are however other times when your dog’s bad breath can be an indication of something else, and it could be a problem which requires urgent veterinary attention.
+There are however other times when your dog’s bad breath can be an indication of something else, and it could be a problem that requires urgent veterinary attention.

 Sweet or fruity breath, for instance, can mean your canine friend is suffering from diabetes.
 If you think your dog urinates more frequently and drinks an excessive amount of water, you should smell his or her breath.
 If it smells sweet or fruity it could mean your dog has diabetes which needs veterinary attention.
 Canine diabetes can now be successfully treated, and help is available from your veterinary clinic.